 The other reason?
 Science had not yet proven that the body goes through two elaborate detoxification pathways on a daily basis — mostly while you are asleep.

-With the myriad of toxins you’re exposed to in modern society, you’re faced with an increasing burden of unnatural substances that invade your body — from pesticides, herbicides and fungicides to air and water pollution, mercury, arsenic and other heavy metals in our food, and the list goes on.
+With the myriad of toxins you’re exposed to in modern society, you’re faced with an increasing burden of unnatural substances that invade your body — from pesticides, herbicides and fungicides to air and water pollution, mercury, arsenic and other heavy metals, and the list goes on.

 These toxins are stored in your body in a number of ways and can lead to disease.
-If your goal is to maintain any level of healthy lifestyle, it’s time to consider supporting your body in its ability to detox daily…
+If your goal is to maintain any level of health, it’s time to consider supporting your body in its ability to detox daily…

 As toxins go, there are two types… those created inside of us from what we eat (end products of metabolism) or as bacteria grow.
 These are both examples of endotoxins.